gla-rad/niord-uk/README.md

     quarkus.qpid-jms.password=<amp-password>

 ### Finishing touches

-Before continuing you should create the keycloak niord realm required.
-Log into the keycloak server under *http://localhost:8080* using the username and password that you selected.
-Then create a new realm and provide the *niord-boostrap-realm.json* as the JSON input.

 To then run Niord under quarkus you should run the quarkus development maven goal under the *niord-uk-web* module directory.